Interior Design Associate in Science

 Credits

-This course is a study of the characteristics of living organisms.
-Unifying concepts such as metabolism, genetics, evolution and cellular organization will be investigated.
+This course applies the scientific method to critically examine and explain the natural world including but not limited to cells, organisms, genetics, evolution, ecology, and behavior.
+It is a study of the characteristics of living organisms.
+Unifying concepts such as metabolism, genetics, evolution, and cellular organization will be investigated.
 Designed for non-science majors, this course does not fulfill the credit requirements for biology majors (see BSC 2010C).
-This class satisfies the General Education State Core Science requirement for A.A. degree seeking students.
+This class satisfies the General Education State Core Natural Science requirement for degree seeking students.

-This course is a study of the characteristics of living organisms.
-Unifying concepts such as metabolism, genetics, evolution and cellular organization will be investigated.
+This course applies the scientific method to critically examine and explain the natural world including but not limited to cells, organisms, genetics, evolution, ecology, and behavior.
+It is a study of the characteristics of living organisms.
+Unifying concepts such as metabolism, genetics, evolution, and cellular organization will be investigated.
 Designed for non-science majors, this course does not fulfill the credit requirements for biology majors (see BSC 2010C).
 Honors level content.
-Permission from Honors Director required.
-This class satisfies the General Education State Core Science Requirement for A.A. degree-seeking students.
+Acceptance into the Honors program or permission from the Honors Director required.
+This class satisfies the General Education State Core Natural Science requirement for degree seeking students.

-This course is a study of the characteristics of living organisms with emphasis on man.
-Unifying concepts such as metabolism, energy utilization and reproduction will be investigated.
+This course applies the scientific method to critically examine and explain the natural world including but not limited to cells, organisms, genetics, evolution, ecology, and behavior.
+It is a study of the characteristics of living organisms.
+Unifying concepts such as metabolism, genetics, evolution, and cellular organization will be investigated.
 Laboratory exercises will emphasize basic principles of biology.
-Designed for non-science majors, this course does not fulfill the credit requirements for biology majors.
+Designed for non-science majors, this course does not fulfill the credit requirements for biology majors (see BSC 2010C).
 Lab fee required.
-This class satisfies the General Education State Core Science requirement for A.A. degree seeking students.
+This class satisfies the General Education State Core Natural Science requirement for degree seeking students.

 Anatomy and Physiology I - Transfer